Skip to Content

 As the interest in organic growing and strategies like Integrated Pest Management (IPM) grows, so does attention to the potential benefits of companion planting.

-Keys to Successful Companion Planting
+What Are the Keys to Successful Companion Planting?

 • Marigolds are often listed as a good companion for tomatoes.
 You do need to know a few specifics for it to work however.
 In the book Carrots Love Tomatoes: Secrets of Companion Planting for Successful Gardening author Louise Riotte notes that French marigolds need to be grown for at least a full season before they will control nematodes in the soil and thus be beneficial.